moikas-code/StreamSchedule/README.md

-# Stream Scheduler
+# Stream Schedule

-Stream Scheduler is a web application for streamers and event hosts to create, manage, and share detailed streaming schedules.
+Stream Schedule is a web application for streamers and event hosts to create, manage, and share detailed streaming schedules.
 Each schedule consists of multiple sections, each with a custom name and duration, and a built-in timer to help you stay on track during your stream or event.

 ## Features